RobertGregg/CellularPotts.jl/README.md

 - [x] Allow cells to have different properties (used `NamedTuple`)

+- [ ] Use automatic differentiation to calculate [cellular forces](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007459) from the Hamiltonian

 ## Minor Improvements

 - [x] Allow user defined parameters to cells (used `NamedTuple`)